HelmholtzAI-Consultants-Munich/DimRed-Course/README.md

 # A practical guide to dimensionality reduction

-This course aims to show how to perform dimensionality reduction in practice.
-Please go to the notebooks folder and open notebook 1_feature_transformation.ipynb.
+This course aims to show how to perform dimensionality reduction in practice. **Please go to the notebooks folder and open the notebook 1_feature_transformation.ipynb**.
 Your mentor will give you further instructions.

 It is recommended to use Google colab to run the notebooks (Google account required).
 For that, just follow the link within the notebook.